inspiredminds/contao-remember-language/README.md

 ## Caching

-If you use caching, make sure to _not_ add the configured cookie to your `COOKIE_WHITELIST`.
+If you use caching, make sure to _not_ add the configured cookie to your `COOKIE_ALLOWLIST`.
 The information of the cookie is only relevant for requests to `https://example.org/` (without any path/parameter), and since Contao (at least up to Contao `4.9`) always redirects such requests (with a status code other than `301`) when using `contao.prepend_locale: true`, such requests are never cached.
 Thus, it is not necessary to prevent caching when the request contains the cookie.